six-group/six-webcomponents/docs/guide/upgrade-v5.md

 });
 ```

+## Replacement for six-datepicker (Beta)

+The current implementation of `six-datepicker` has several bugs that proved challenging to fix.
+To
+address these issues, we developed an entirely new component called `six-date`, which is currently
+in beta state.
+You can try out this new component in this release.

+Looking ahead, we plan to replace `six-datepicker` with `six-date` in future releases to ensure a
+more robust and reliable date selection experience.
+For the time being, however, `six-datepicker`
+will remain available for backward compatibility.

 ## Angular specific upgrade (None Breaking Change)

 - Angular Router integration for the `six-sidebar` component through a set of directives that